valeriog2023/DSFS/ch12/readme.md

     - load the dataset
     - plot the iris datase
  - knearest2.py will split the dataset into training and test and run the classifier
- - kneares3.py will run some test to show the "curse of Dimensionality"
+ - kneares3.py will run some test to show the **"curse of Dimensionality"** In a lowest dimension space, the closest points tend to be much closer than than the average distance (so the process of checking the neighbours makes sense) However as the number of dimensions grow, the distance tends to get close to the average so the method does not mean much anymore Another way to think about that is the density of the sample in the space; as the number of dimensions grow, the density gets lower.

 &nbsp;
 **Note:**
 ML DATASETS are available here: https://archive.ics.uci.edu